-Checkpointing strategies - Figure 3 shows results for all four workflows.
+Checkpointing strategies - Figure 6 shows results for all four workflows.
 For each checkpointing strategy, we only show results for the linearization strategy that leads to the best results (the line symbols indicate which linearization strategy is used).
 First, we note that our checkpointing heuristics always perform better than the two baseline comparators, CKPTNVR and CKPTALWS.
 Second, an interesting (but expected) result is that CKPTPER does not behave well, and sometimes even worse than CKPTNVR or CKPTALWS.
-CKPTPER is one of the most used heuristics for divisible applications.
+The CKPTPER approach was specifically designed in the literature for divisible applications.
 As such, it does not account for the structure of the DAG.
 This causes it to make poor checkpointing choices.
-For instance, consider the example workload in Figure 1 with the linearization T_0, T_3, T_1, T_2 , etc. It makes sense to checkpoint T_3 before executing T_1 , which is a source task.
-But CKPTPER may checkpoint T_1 instead because $w_0 + w_3 + w_1$ happens to correspond to the chosen checkpointing period.
-The main result from Figure 3 is that two checkpointing strategies outperform the other strategies: CKPTW (for MONTAGE, LIGO and GENOME) and CKPTC (for CYBERSHAKE).
-These two heuristics behave very differently because we have $c_i = 0.1 w_i$.
-CKPTW checkpoints the tasks by decreasing weight (hence by decreasing checkpointing time since it is proportional to the weight of the tasks) while CKPTC checkpoints the tasks by increasing checkpointing time (hence increasing weight).
+For instance, consider the example workload in Figure 1 with the linearization $T_0, T_3, T_1, T_2$ , etc. It makes sense to checkpoint $T_3$ before executing $T_1$ , which is an entry task.
+But CKPTPER may checkpoint $T_1$ instead because $w_0 + w_3 + w_1$ happens to correspond to the chosen checkpointing period.
+The main result from Figure 6 is that two checkpointing strategies outperform the other strategies: CKPTW (for MONTAGE, LIGO and GENOME) and CKPTC (for CYBERSHAKE).
+These two heuristics behave very differently because we have $c_i = 0.1 w_i$ .
+CKPTW checkpoints the tasks by decreasing weight (hence by decreasing checkpointing time since it is proportional to the weight of the tasks), while CKPTC checkpoints the tasks by increasing checkpointing time (hence increasing weight).
 The good performance of both heuristics in different scenarios can be explained intuitively.
-After finishing a long/large task it is useful to checkpoint it as quickly as possible in case a failure occurs soon (which is what CKPTW does).
+After finishing a long/large task, it is useful to checkpoint it as quickly as possible in case a failure occurs soon (which is what CKPTW does).
 Conversely, checkpointing a short/small task (which may be the successor of a long task) is also useful because its checkpointing time is low (which is what CKPTC does).